Is the $\Lambda$CDM Model in Crisis?: Dataset and Methodology

 \section{Dataset and Methodology}

-We perform Bayesian parameter estimation using the \texttt{SimpleMC} cosmological inference code \cite{simplemc,aubourg2015}, integrated with the Metropolis Hastings Markov Chain Monte Carlo (MCMC) algorithm \cite{hastings1970monte} to explore the parameter space efficiently, with convergence tested via the Gelman–Rubin statistic $R-1$ \cite{gelman1992inference} and requiring $R-1 < 0.03$.
+We perform Bayesian parameter estimation using the \texttt{SimpleMC} cosmological inference code \cite{simplemc,aubourg2015}, which use the Metropolis Hastings Markov Chain Monte Carlo (MCMC) algorithm \cite{hastings1970monte} to explore the parameter space efficiently, with convergence tested via the Gelman–Rubin statistic $R-1$ \cite{gelman1992inference} and requiring $R-1 < 0.01$.
+The MCMC results are subsequently analyzed and visualized using the \texttt{GetDist} package~\cite{lewis2025getdist}.
 We compute Bayesian evidence ($\ln \mathcal{Z}$) using \texttt{MCEvidence} \cite{heavens2017marginal}.
 This quantifies the fit of the model and the model comparison is performed using the Bayes factor $B_{ab} = \mathcal{Z}_a / \mathcal{Z}_b$ or the difference in logarithmic evidence $\Delta \ln \mathcal{Z}$.
 A smaller $\ln \mathcal{Z}$ value indicates a statistically preferred model.
-We interpret the strength of evidence using the Jeffreys scale: $|\Delta \ln \mathcal{Z}| < 1$ (inconclusive / weak), $1 \leq |\Delta \ln \mathcal{Z}| < 3$ (moderate), $3 \leq |\Delta \ln \mathcal{Z}| < 5$ (strong), and $|\Delta \ln \mathcal{Z}| \geq 5$ (decisive).
-Our analysis uses data from Baryon Acoustic Oscillation (BAO) measurements, Type Ia supernovae (SNe Ia), and CMB from Planck : \begin{itemize} \item \textbf{BAO:} We use recent measurements from DESI Data Release 2 (DR2) \cite{karim2025desi}, including various tracers such as BGS, LRGs, ELGs, QSOs, and Lyman-$\alpha$ forests.
+We interpret the strength of evidence using the revised Jeffreys scale \cite{kass1995bayes}: $|\Delta \ln \mathcal{Z}| < 1$ (inconclusive / weak), $1 \leq |\Delta \ln \mathcal{Z}| < 3$ (moderate), $3 \leq |\Delta \ln \mathcal{Z}| < 5$ (strong), and $|\Delta \ln \mathcal{Z}| \geq 5$ (decisive).
+In addition to the Bayesian evidence, we also consider the difference in minimum chi-square values, defined as $\Delta\chi^2 = \chi^2_{\mathrm{Model}} - \chi^2{_{\Lambda\mathrm{CDM}}}$, to assess the relative goodness of fit between models.
+Our analysis uses data from Baryon Acoustic Oscillation measurements, Type Ia supernovae, and Compressed CMB likelihood: \begin{itemize} \item \textbf{Baryon Acoustic Oscillation:} First we use recent baryon acoustic oscillation (BAO) measurements from over 14 million galaxies and quasars obtained by the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2) \cite{karim2025desi}.
+Which includes various tracers such as BGS, LRGs, ELGs, QSOs, and Lyman-$\alpha$ forests.
 Key quantities like $D_H(z)$, $D_M(z)$, and $D_V(z)$ are used to derive ratios like $D_M/r_d$, $D_H/r_d$, and $D_V/r_d$ to constrain model parameters.
-The sound horizon $r_d$ is taken as $147.09 \pm 0.2 \, \text{Mpc}$ in flat $\Lambda$CDM \cite{aghanim2020planck}.\\\\ \textbf{SNe Ia :} We use three compilations of SNe Ia: Pantheon$^+$ \cite{brout2022pantheon} with 1,590 light curves, DES-SN5Y \cite{abbott2024dark} with 1,829 SNe Ia, and the Union3 compilation \cite{rubin2025union} with 2,087 SNe Ia spanning redshifts $0.01 \leq z \leq 2.26$.
-We marginalize over $\mathcal{M}$ parameter; for further details, see Equations (A9–A12) of \cite{goliath2001supernovae}.\\\\ \item \textbf{CMB:} We use Planck CMB data at the background level, treating it as an effective BAO measurement at $z \simeq 1100$, corresponding to the last scattering epoch.
-This provides constraints on the angular scale of the sound horizon, which can be summarized by the parameters $w_b$, $w_{cb}$, and $D_A(1100)/r_d$ with their covariance matrix \cite{aubourg2015cosmological}. \end{itemize}
+The sound horizon $r_d$ is $147.09 \pm 0.2 \, \text{Mpc}$ in flat $\Lambda$CDM \cite{aghanim2020planck}.